fleetdm/fleet/handbook/business-operations/README.md

 5. [Hardware security keys](https://fleetdm.com/handbook/security#hardware-security-keys)
 6. More details about internal security processes at Fleet are located on [the Security page](./security.md).

+### Vendor questionnaires
+In responding to security questionnaires, Fleet endeavors to provide full transparency via our [Security policies](https://fleetdm.com/handbook/security/security-policies#security-policies) and [Application Security](https://fleetdm.com/docs/using-fleet/application-security) documentation.
+In addition to this documentation, please refer to [the Vendor Questionnaires page](./vendor-questionnaires.md)

 ## Finance